-Prior to coming to DePaul, Dr. Cole taught at the University of New South Wales in Australia and the University of Auckland in New Zealand.
-During his career, he has taught finance in six different countries (Australia, Bahrain, China, New Zealand, Switzerland and the U.S.).
+Dr. Rebel A. Cole has been a Professor of Finance in the Driehaus College of Business at DePaul University since July 2003 and a Professor of Real Estate since July 2008.
+He teaches graduate-level courses in financial management, corporate governance and valuation, as well as the capstone course for undergraduate finance majors.
+Prior to coming to DePaul, Dr. Cole taught at the University of New South Wales in Sydney, Australia and the University of Auckland in Auckland, New Zealand.
+During his career, he has taught finance in six different countries (Australia, Bahrain, People's Republic of China, New Zealand, Switzerland and the U.S.).

-Dr. Cole received his PhD in Business Administration from the Kenan-Flagler School of Business at the University of North Carolina at Chapel Hilll in 1988.
-For the next ten years, he worked as a staff economist at the Federal Home Loan Bank Board (now the Office of Thrift Supervision), where he worked on the 1980s S&L crisis; at the Federal Reserve Bank of Dallas, where he worked on the 1990s banking crisis; and at the Board of Governors of the Federal Reserve System in Washington, DC, where he oversaw the design, development and implementation of the System for Estimating Examination Ratings (SEER)--the Fed's primary system for offsite monitoring of banks and bank holding companies--and the Survey of Small Business Finances.
+Dr. Cole received his PhD in Business Administration from the Kenan-Flagler School of Business at the University of North Carolina at Chapel Hill in 1988.
+For the next ten years, he worked as a staff economist at the Federal Home Loan Bank Board (now the Office of Thrift Supervision), where he worked on the 1980s S&L crisis; at the Federal Reserve Bank of Dallas, where he worked on the 1990s banking crisis; and at the Board of Governors of the Federal Reserve System in Washington, DC, where he oversaw the design, development and implementation of the System for Estimating Examination Ratings (SEER)--the Fed's primary system for offsite monitoring of banks and bank holding companies--and served as co-principal investigator for the Survey of Small Business Finances.

 Recent Conference Presentations: